How to Prevent Costly Semi-Truck Breakdowns (3 Tips)

 Your carrier will also look at your cooling and heating systems, the fuel and exhaust system, steering and suspension, mounts, shafts, belts, hoses, mirrors, glass, fifth wheel and seat structure.

-Performing regular maintenance is a great way to catch potential issues before they become an issue and lead to mechanical failure and potential accidents on the road.
+Performing regular semi-truck preventative maintenance is a great way to catch potential issues before they become an issue and lead to mechanical failure and potential accidents on the road.

 When you notice any issues with your truck while out on the road, keep note of them.
 Any funny knocking sounds or noises you hear shouldn’t be ignored.
 Write them down in a notebook or the notes app of your phone.
 When you visit your shop service advisor, tell them everything that’s been going on with your truck.
 They want as thorough a picture as possible so they can take care of potential problems before they become disastrous.